alecrimi/Extended_Kalman_filter/README.md

 Version 0.1

 -------------------------------------
 The scripts assume there is available a video ultrasound streaming, a pressure streaming, and a manual annotation of the vessel giving the ground truth.
-Respectively those are given in a VPR files (ultrasound and pressure) and SXI for the manual annotations.
+Respectively those are given in a VPR files ( pressure streaming) and SXI for the ultrasound streaming or manual annotations.

 Example of use:
-assuming we have two files as patients001.vpr and patients001.sxi test_star_kalman('patients001');
+assuming we have two files as test.vpr and test.sxi test_star_kalman('test');
+This is the semi-automatic version of the algorithm, therefore remember to initialize the tracking as shown in the picture initialization.png
+For the full complete version, with the automatic initialization step, please refer to the C++ implementation.

 The test_star_kalman.m script iterates through the whole streaming given in those files.
 This is a public function which calls the main algorithm which is performed frame by frame.